Aguadilla Barracks |

 Originally known as Camp Miles until 1926.
 Redesignated a fort in 1940.
 Permanent structures built in WWII.
-It was the main garrison post of the U.S. Army's Antilles (Caribbean) Command after WWII until 1966.
-The post was under U.S. Navy control from 1966 to 1971.
+It was the main garrison post of the U.S. Army's Antilles (Caribbean) Command after WWII, until 1966.
+The post was then under U.S. Navy control from 1966 to 1971.
 Became the headquarters post of the U.S. Army South Command (transferred from Panama) from 1998 to 2002.
 Still in use by the Army Reserve.

 (1940's), near Gurabo